Excel Column Lock

 This is about locking the column, but sometimes we just want a specific column that does not lapse in case the sheet is scrolled and always visible on the sheet.

 In this case, we need to use the freeze panes option that is available in excel.
 Using the freeze panes option, we can actually fix the position of a column, and this position does not change even if the sheet is scrolled.
 By using the freeze panes, we can lock the first column, any other column, or even the lock the rows and columns of excel.

 Things to Remember

-- If we are locking a column by using the Freeze panes option than only the column is locked from scrolling and the content of the column can always be changed anytime.
+- If we are locking a column by using the Freeze panes option, then only the column is locked from scrolling, and the content of the column can always be changed anytime.

-- If we are using the Protect Sheet option and Freeze panes option than this is only possible to protect the content of the column and also protect it from scrolling.
+- If we are using the Protect Sheet option and Freeze panes option, then this is only possible to protect the content of the column and also protect it from scrolling.

-- If we want that a column that is not the first column that can be freeze than we need to select the next right column and then we need to click on freeze panes.
+- If we want that a column that is not the first column that can be freeze, then we need to select the next right column, and then we need to click on freeze panes.
 Hence this should be remembered that always next column should be selected for freezing the prior column.

 - We can choose to have a password if we are protecting a column, or we can continue without having a password.

 This has been a guide to Excel Column Lock.
-Here we discuss how to use Column Lock in Excel using Freeze Top column along with practical examples and downloadable excel template.
+Here we discuss how to use Column Lock in Excel using the Freeze Top column along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –